 Do you want to be more inventive in social media?
 Do you want to ensure that your organization is using social media in the most effective way possible?
 Then it would help if you considered conducting a Political Social Media Audit.

 This audit will help you closely examine how your organization uses social media and make recommendations for improvements.
-It can be beneficial to ensure that your social media strategy is on track.
+Ensuring your social media strategy is on track can be beneficial.

 So what is a Political Social Media Audit?
-Simply put, it is a comprehensive review of how your organization uses social media.
+Simply put, it comprehensively reviews how your organization uses social media.
 It includes everything from assessing your platforms to evaluating the content you share.

 How to do a Political Social Media Audit